cortelas/Password-Generator/README.md

 ## Application

-* Open [index.html](Develop/index.html) in your browser to see the completed application.
+* Open [index.html](Develop/index.html) in your browser to see the deployed application.

-* Open the [Screenshot](Develop/assets/img/screenshot.png) to see a screenshot of the appliaction generating a password.
+* Open the [Screenshot](Develop/assets/img/screenshot.png) to see a screenshot of the appliaction generating a password of 40 length and all character types.

-* Use the link [https://cortelas.github.io/Password-Generator/](https://cortelas.github.io/Password-Generator/) to see the deployed application.
+* Use the link [https://cortelas.github.io/Password-Generator/](https://cortelas.github.io/Password-Generator/) to see the GitHub pages.